Skip to main content

 Basic Usage

-Request a rendered prompt using get_prompt() with the prompt name and arguments:
+Request a rendered prompt with get_prompt():

 async with client: